AdityakumarDA/kmeans-web-analytics/README.md

 ---

-## 🚀 Future Enhancements
+## Future Enhancements

-- Add additional features like `session_duration`, `pages_per_session`
+- Add features like session duration, pages per session
-- Automate elbow curve detection using silhouette score
+- Use silhouette score for better cluster selection
-- Deploy as a web dashboard using Streamlit or Flask
-- Extend clustering to include temporal behavior or location
+- Deploy via Streamlit/Flask for interactivity
+- Add time-series or location-based segmentation

 ---

-## 👋 About Me
+## About Me

-I'm **Aditya Rajput**, a data analyst passionate about uncovering insights through machine learning and visualization.
+I'm **Aditya Rajput**, a data analyst passionate about storytelling with data, unsupervised learning, and real-world analytics.
-This project is part of my journey to explore practical unsupervised learning applications.

-📌 Let’s connect:
 - [LinkedIn](https://www.linkedin.com/in/adityakumarda/)
 - [GitHub](https://github.com/AdityakumarDA)
 - [Tableau Public](https://public.tableau.com/app/profile/adityakumarda)

-If you found this project helpful, give it a ⭐ and share it!
+If you liked this project, please ⭐ the repo!